mittal-mayank/Determinig-Requirement-of-Medical-Resources-in-Remote-Area/README.md

 It aims to simulate the medical system in a small remote area to determine the number of beds and ambulances required to provide timely access to health care so that deaths due to such delays can be minimzed.

+It also tries gather data around various statistical counters and analyze their relationships with the input parameters describing the remote area.

 # Model

 The model is a Discrete Event Simulation (DES) model implemented via two consecutive queueing channels following the priority queue discipline: